Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

                 self.score += 1
         ```

-        The attribute `self.env` here is the environment, `self.feedback` is the observations from the sensors of the agent after performing an action and `self.score` stores the score at each step.

-        The `next_score` method shows how the score can be updated and shown towards the end of the evaluation and the `get_action_space` gets the list of possible actions.
+        There are three methods in this example:
+        - `__init__`: The initialization method to instantiate and set up the evaluation environment.
+        - `get_action_space`: Returns the action space of the agent in the environment.
+        - `next_score`: Returns/updates the reward achieved.

         You can add custom methods and attributes which help in interaction with the environment.

-    2. _Edit the Environment service_: This service is hosted on the GRPC server in order to get actions in form of messages from the agent container.
+    2. *Edit the Environment service*: This service is hosted on the [gRPC](https://grpc.io/) server in order to get actions in form of messages from the agent container. gRPC is a framework which is used for communication between services.
 Modify the lines shown [here](https://github.com/Cloud-CV/EvalAI-Starters/blob/8338085c6335487332f5b57cf7182201b8499aad/code_upload_challenge_evaluation/environment/environment.py#L35-L65):

         ```python
         class Environment(evaluation_pb2_grpc.EnvironmentServicer):